wisq/wisq.github.io/_drafts/canada-post.md

 Now, I love Steam.
 I buy pretty much everything on Steam.
 It's handy; it's flexible; it's social.  *Rocksmith* was my first non-Steam game in a long time.
 I was a little bummed that I wouldn't be running it from the convenience of Steam, but it came with a special cable, and nobody's yet figured out how to sell physical cables as digital downloads.

 So, as the installer loaded, I pulled up Steam, searched for *Rocksmith 2014*, and added it to my wishlist so that Steam would notify me if it went on sale.
-After all, the holiday sale is coming up, and if they happened to offer *Rocksmith* for a deep discount — say, 75% or deeper — paying a few extra dollars would be worth it for the convenience, right?
+After all, the holiday sale is coming up, and I figured that if they happened to offer *Rocksmith* for a deep discount — say, 75% or deeper — I honestly wouldn't mind buying it again, purely for the sake of convenience.

 I start to click through the *Rocksmith* installer, and it asks me for the code printed on the insert.
 How quaint!
 I grab the box and start typing in the code.